A practical guide to Zendesk integrations with GPT-5-Pro

 Making the right choice for your Zendesk integration

-Using an advanced AI like GPT-5-Pro with your Zendesk workflow is a big step, but it’s pretty clear that how you do it matters a lot.
+Using an advanced AI like GPT-5-Pro with your Zendesk workflow is a big step, and choosing the right integration method is key to your success.

 -